nicolasfauchereau/PICT_notebooks/README.md

-repository for the new paleopy library and the associated notebooks, allowing to run 'PICT' (Past Interpretation of Climate Tool") standalone in a dedicated conda environment
+repository for the new paleopy library and the associated notebooks, allowing to run 'PICT' (Past Interpretation of Climate Tool") standalone in a dedicated conda / mamba environment

 ## installation instructions:

 Note: You need to use the a terminal emulator, on a Mac, go to `Applications / Utilities / Terminal`.

-1) clone the repository with git, or download the zip file (green `clone or download` button on the upper right of this repository), if downloading the ZIP file rename the folder created from `PICT_notebooks-master` to `PICT_notebooks`.
+1) clone the repository with git, or download the zip file (green `clone or download` button on the upper right of this repository), if downloading the ZIP file rename the folder created upon extration from `PICT_notebooks-master` to `PICT_notebooks`, and copy it from the 'Downloads' folder to your home directory.

 2) install the mambaforge python distribution from [https://github.com/conda-forge/miniforge#mambaforge](https://github.com/conda-forge/miniforge#mambaforge)